 The video which was broadcast, and which has been obtained by the Evening News, shows the man being threatened with a woman saying a “wee visitor is coming to get you”.

-One man punches him in the genitals and then he receives multiple blows to the face and body which leaves him spitting blood.
+One man punches him and then he receives multiple blows to the face and body which leaves him spitting blood.